SpagettBro/upendo-website/README.md

     ACF Pro: Advanced Custom Fields plugin for WordPress integration.
     WordPress: As the CMS for managing content.
     Node.js: JavaScript runtime for running the project locally and managing dependencies.
+    Tailwind CSS: A utility-first CSS framework for styling user interfaces.

 ## Steps